robinyUArizona/AML-Fraud-Detection/README.md

 ## Outcome

-The project resulted in a robust machine learning model that significantly improved the detection of fraudulent transactions, reducing both false positives and false negatives.
-The model was successfully deployed and integrated into a CI/CD pipeline, ensuring continuous updates and monitoring.
-The web interfaces provided easy access to the model’s capabilities, facilitating both API-based and interactive web-based interactions.
+The project resulted in a robust machine learning model that significantly enhanced the detection of fraudulent transactions, effectively reducing both false positives and false negatives.
+The model was successfully deployed using Docker on AWS, leveraging ECR and EC2 instances, and was integrated into a CI/CD pipeline with GitHub Actions to ensure continuous updates and monitoring.

+MLflow was used for experiment tracking, allowing the team to log and compare different model versions and their performance metrics.
+It provided valuable insights into model evaluation by tracking parameters, metrics, and artifacts, which aided in making informed decisions during model tuning and selection.

+The web interfaces enabled users to easily determine whether a transaction is fraudulent or legitimate based on its details.
+These interfaces were developed using FastAPI for API-based access and Streamlit for an interactive, web-based experience, ensuring they were user-friendly and flexible.